Securiityfirst/Terraform-aws-repo5/README.md

 Overview

 This repository provides the necessary configurations and scripts to set up an AWS infrastructure, including network interfaces and EC2 instances.
 The infrastructure is designed to provide a basic and scalable environment for hosting applications.
+Demonstrating infrastructure loopholes and recommendations using Vitual studio Code and Prisma Cloud Plugin.

  It includes:

     •    VPC (Virtual Private Cloud)